 File Your Lawsuit Within the Statute of Limitations

 If you suffered injuries in a slip and fall accident, you might be eligible to receive compensation for your injuries and damages.
 You can take a few steps to protect your legal rights.
 The first is to ensure that you file your lawsuit within the statute of limitations.
 This law specifies how much time you have to file your lawsuit before your right to sue expires.

-According to Florida Statute §95.11(3)(a), you have four years from the date of the injury to file your lawsuit.
+According to Florida Statute §95.11(3)(a), you have two years from the date of the injury to file your lawsuit.
 If you fail to file your lawsuit within this timeframe, you may waive your right to sue.
-A lawyer from our team can help you with your case and make sure you file it within the four-year period.
+A lawyer from our team can help you with your case and make sure you file it within the two-year period.
 Do not wait because time may already be close to running out on your lawsuit.

 After losing a loved one to a slip and fall accident, you can pursue a wrongful death lawsuit against the parties responsible for their untimely loss within two years, according to Florida Statute §95.11(4)(d).